University of Otago Oval: Test cricket

-Total eight test matches were played in this ground.
+A total of eight test matches were played in this ground.

 First Test

 The University of Otago Oval became New Zealand's seventh test ground when it hosted its first test match on 4 January 2008, between New Zealand and Bangladesh.
 This was Dunedin's first Test match for ten years.
 NZ$6 million was spent refurbishing the University of Otago Oval and it has now replaced Carisbrook as Dunedin's test-cricket venue.

 Just one month prior to the Test match, a State Championship match between Auckland and Otago, which was scheduled to last four days, ended in less than two due to an under-prepared pitch.
 Auckland scored 94 and 128 and Otago 170 and 54 for 4.
 Auckland Coach, Mark O'Donnell, had this to say about the pitch:

-"It was an unmitigated cock-up and a disgraceful wicket.
+It was an unmitigated cock-up and a disgraceful wicket.
 I've been five times to [University Oval] in the last five years and on each occasion it's been substandard.
 They just haven't got it right.
-If you'd put a test attack on that surface you'd probably have killed someone once the divots dried out."
+If you'd put a test attack on that surface you'd probably have killed someone once the divots dried out.

 O'Donnell also said that those claiming that the pitch was not at fault and that poor batting had played a large part in proceedings were "deluding themselves".

 As a result, New Zealand Cricket sent its chief turf assessor, Jarrod Carter, to Dunedin to help the local groundsman, Tom Tamati, prepare the test pitch.
 Although the University Oval's first test finished inside three days that was largely attributed to poor batting by most of the Bangladeshis rather than to the nature of the pitch: New Zealand scored 357 and the Bangladeshi openers had a 161-run partnership in the second innings.
 After the match Daniel Vettori, New Zealand's captain, said:

-"Everything about the whole setup was fantastic, apart from the size of the boundaries.
+Everything about the whole setup was fantastic, apart from the size of the boundaries.
 It was a little bit farcical.
 They were just too small.
 If you bowled to [Australian batsmen] Matthew Hayden or Adam Gilchrist it would be a tough day as a spinner.
 Aside from that, if they can sort it out I couldn't rate it higher.
-It can be one of the premier test venues."
+It can be one of the premier test venues.